 Ireland’s Ancient East

-If historical treasures and monuments, stunning beaches, and a warm and friendly welcome is what you are looking for during a one week Ireland itinerary, then you won’t go wrong with a tour of Ireland’s Ancient East.
+If historical treasures and monuments, stunning beaches, and a warm and friendly welcome are what you are looking for during a one week Ireland itinerary, then you won’t go wrong with a tour of Ireland’s Ancient East.
 You are going to discover amazing places to visit along the east coast of Ireland in this 7 days in Ireland itinerary.

 This itinerary will cover the best things to see and do in this part of the Emerald Isle, during which you will learn about the ancient history of Ireland by visiting some of the most important sites in the country.